Registration

 For VIP and Charity riders:

-If you order shipping for your RIK, you’ll receive it in mid to late April.
-If you did not, you’ll pick up your RIK at our Packet Pickup event.
+If you ordered shipping for your rider ID kit, you’ll receive it in mid to late April.
+If you did not, you’ll pick up your kit at our Packet Pickup event.

 Yes!
 Our official Tour rental partner Unlimited Biking provides a wide variety of bikes for the Tour.